Homepage Optimisation—What to Improve on a Homepage for More Traffic?

-Can You SEO Optimize Your Homepage Without an SEO Strategist?
+Can You SEO Optimise Your Homepage Without an SEO Strategist?

 Even if you invest a lot of time to catch up and learn all there is about SEO and copywriting, there’ll still be something to tweak.

-You’ll never be too sure that if your way of SEO optimization is the right way.
+You’ll never be too sure that your way of SEO optimisation is the one and right way.

-Say, you'd like to SEO optimize your homepage, because frankly that’s the most relevant part of your website.
+So, you'd like to SEO optimise your homepage, because frankly, that’s the most relevant part of your website.

 Along with your service page.

-So, if you’re beginning to SEO optimize on your own, interlink these two web pages.
+So, if you’re beginning to SEO optimise on your own, interlink these two web pages.

 Use an anchor link that says what visitors will find there.